-Today’s malware authors are getting smarter with advancement in the technology.
-Gone are the days when cyber criminals like these, were working as lone wolfs.
-Now, cyber crimes are becoming an organized effort and hence Ransomware is becoming powerful than ever before.
-Ransomware encrypts & locks the files on user’s PC, and to decrypt these files, users are asked to pay a ransom.
+Today’s malware authors are getting smarter with advancements in technology.
+Gone are the days when cybercriminals like these, were working as lone wolves.
+Now, cyber crimes are becoming an organized effort and hence Ransomware is becoming more powerful than ever before.
+Ransomware encrypts & locks the files on the user’s PC, and to decrypt these files, users are asked to pay a ransom.
 Trend Micro Ransomware File Decryptor is a free Ransomware Decryptor Tool that will help you unlock files that have been locked by select ransomware.

 The Decryptor file is of size 11 MB, which gets downloaded within a few seconds.
 Unzip the file and launch the exe file.
 When you execute the file, you will be asked to accept the End User License Agreement (EULA) to proceed.
 Once the license is accepted, you will see the main window of its user interface.